lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
 To determine if an interaction does exist, you need to compare models with and without an interaction using the model dot sel function.
 The function accepts many models as arguments.
-It also takes the method to rank with, which we'll use AIC.
-It is a measure tries to balance the model's fit to the data and the number of predictors.
-A smaller AIC means the model is better compared to a larger AIC.
+Set the ranking method using the rank argument.
+We'll use AIC, which you'll recall is a measure that balances a model's fitness to the data and how many predictors are included.
+A smaller compared to larger AIC value means the model is relatively better.

 Running the function outputs several columns.
 The important ones are AIC, delta, and weight.
 The interaction model's delta is two more AIC, indicating it is slightly worse, while the no interaction model's weight value tells us that it is seventy percent more likely better.
 This tells us that including an interaction gives no additional information, so we can remove it.